kenokaicer/kanpachian/Readme.md

 - Build Data Base
 - ArtistDao converted and automated as much as posible
 - Change SteasByEvent enum to Class (load list when program starts)

-TO DO

-- Finish Theater dao update and delete
-- Move js, css, img folders to Views folder
 - SteasByEvent is loading list when program starts, change that to a controller call only when needed
 - Change Category enum to Class

+TO DO

 - CreditCard should check if null when making a payment
 - add image to events (then to bd)
 - Complete Daos

+- Fix BD for SeatsByEvent
+- Start with EventDao, then EventsByDate (see how SeatsByEvent are made here)

 - login (hash+salt: https://www.sitepoint.com/hashing-passwords-php-5-5-password-hashing-api/)